Pride in Suffolk’s Past

 The next stage in the project will see the new exhibition gallery at The Hold on Ipswich waterfront host a special display from February to April 2021.
 The exhibition will share and publicise these stories and document people’s experiences through this period of monumental societal change towards sexuality and gender identity.

-Holly Wright, Heritage Trainee and contributor to the project, said “We have uncovered so many fascinating and moving stories in the archives that show that LGBTQ+ people have lived in Suffolk for a long time.
+Holly Wright, Heritage Trainee and contributor to the project, said “We have uncovered so many fascinating and moving stories in the archives that show that LGBTQ+ people have always been part of Suffolk’s community.
 Their stories have historically gone untold, because of legal and social repression, but through our new exhibition we aim to put this right.”

 Although notable individuals such as Benjamin Britten are featured, the exhibition will also reflect the experiences of ordinary people, and crucially the LGBTQ+ community in Suffolk today.
 As a result, the project team are inviting contributions of objects, such as memorabilia from your first Pride parade, or photographs of your wedding day, that could be incorporated into the display.
 Anyone with personal items that could be exhibited should email [email protected]